danilocolombi/pipelines-monitor/README.md

 ## Pipelines Monitor Features

-- **Comprehensive Pipeline Inventory**: Gain a comprehensive view of all pipelines within your organization.
+This extension provides detailed insights into your pipelines, including:

+**Total Pipelines**: View the complete list of all pipelines in your projects to get a comprehensive overview of your inventory.

-- **Pipeline Execution Tracking**: Monitor the total number of executions for each pipeline.
+**Run Statistics**: Track the total number of runs for each pipeline to find out which pipelines are executed most frequently.

-- **Outcome Categorization**: Classify and count the pipeline runs by their outcomes — successful, failed, or canceled.
+**Outcome Breakdown**: See the number of successful, failed, and canceled runs in order to identify potential issues.

-- **Performance Metrics**: Calculate and review the average time taken for the completion of pipeline runs.
+**Average Duration**: Monitor the average time taken for pipeline runs, and identify potential points of improvement.

 ## Install